 The descriptions below are various functional components that affect the operation and shutting down of this furnace.
-Some of these components and their locations are shown in Figure 39 (page 44).
+Some of these components and their locations are shown in Figure 30.
 If any component of the furnace must be replaced, use only factory authorized replacement parts specified in the Replacement Parts List provided online.

-Blower Limit Switch - Prevents operation when blower is not operational.
+Blower Limit Switch - The Blower switch prevents furnace operation when blower is not operational.

-Condensate Drain Switch-The Condensate Drain Switch will shut down the furnace if the condensate drain from the Collector Pan becomes clogged.
+Condensate Drain Switch - The Condensate Drain Switch will shut down the furnace if the condensate drain from the Collector Pan becomes clogged.